SaradosReis/EphysInspector/README.md

   -- Press Ctrl + Shift + P (or Cmd + Shift + P on Mac)

-  -- Type "Python: Create Environment", select "Venv", and choose your Python version.
-VS Code will handle the rest!
+  -- Type "Python: Create Environment", select "Venv", and choose your Python 3.11

 **3. Install all the requirements**
 - In your terminal: